Bux42/leekscript-vscode/README.md

 A Visual Studio Code extension that provides language support for LeekScript.

+## How to use this project

+This project builds itself from the official leekwars project, you need to follow a few steps in order to do that

+leek-wars front submodule:

+- init submodule to fetch the repo

+then run `node builder/builder.js`

 ## Features

 - **Syntax Highlighting**: Full syntax highlighting for LeekScript files (`.leek`, `.ls`)